ananyareddygandlaparthi/Face-Triggered-Sexyback-Player/README.md

 ## 📌 Overview

-This project uses **real-time screen capture** and **facial recognition** to trigger a soundtrack for your presence.
+This project uses **real-time screen capture** and **facial recognition** to trigger a soundtrack when your chosen presence appears on screen.
 It captures frames from your monitor, compares them against a library of "known faces," and manages audio playback dynamically.
-If you leave the screen, the music stops; if you return, the beat drops again.
+If the chosen person's face leave the screen, the music stops; if you return, the beat drops again.

 ---